ham2k/adif4/README.md

 This has caused extended discussions in the ADIF community, and has led to a lot of confusion and frustration.
 With different parties arguing that their interpretation of "what text is" is the correct one.

-This proposal starts from the premise that all three encodings (and any other standard encoding that is a superset of "US-ASCII") should be considered valid, but that not everybody has to be required to support all three.
+**So this proposal starts from the premise that all three encodings (and any other standard encoding that is a superset of "US-ASCII") should be considered valid, but that not everybody has to be required to support all three.**

 ---